 • Both client and students need to be clear about the parameters of the production.

-• The client must either be THE contact person or designate ONE person from the organization who is the “yes” person; the one person who can say yea or nay to production goals, needs, etc. This person could be the executive director or it could be a staff person, but it must be clear to everyone (client and students) at the start of the production who this person is.
+• The client must either be THE contact person or designate ONE person from the organization who is the “yes” person; the one person who can say yea or nay to production goals, needs, etc., and will be available throughout the production process.
+This person could be the executive director or a staff person, but it must be clear to everyone (client and students) at the start of the production who this person is.

 • No project will be accepted unless it can reasonably be completed during one semester.